Content of this article:

 Step 3.
 As you can see, there are three partitions listed, all of them are system partition and boot related partitions required to start Windows.
 All you need to do is to select the prepared external hard drive as destination path.

 Step 4.
 Click “Schedule” and select one or more settings under the Schedule Settings window.
-The default schedule backup option are daily incremental backup, but you can change it to whatever you like.
+Then, you can set incremental backup in the Backup Scheme.

 ❤ If your target drive is USB flash drive, it's suggested to use "USB plug in" feature.
 It will backup system to USB drive automatically when it's plugged in.